lianabisuna/lianabisuna/README.md

 - Material Design
 - Blender

-## More about me
+## More about moi
 I've been in the software development industry since college and the projects I have saved here are my prized possession for several years now.
-Do check them out!
-Reach out and let's connect if you want to know more.
+Do check them out and reach out—let's connect!
 I appreciate you for dropping by my Github space!